 The resolution to the story is this.
 The address in the far off town that the police officer so flippantly dismissed in his dream was the exact home address of the man before him.
 God sent this man on a long journey so that he would realize that the real treasure – his presence before God – was under his own roof all along.
 I was open to this possibility for myself, as well.

 As I walked down the second aisle of Lighthouse Books, I saw the psychic sitting on a chair with her back toward me apparently staring off into nothing.
 This lady purports to know the future and the past, the known and the unknown, and I asked her, “Do you know where the books by the Sufi’s are?”
-She pointed to my left shoulder, and I turned around to see a book of golden color, entitled simply, “The Gift.
+She pointed to my left shoulder, and I turned around to see a book of golden color, entitled simply, “The Gift.”

 I opened the book and beheld the inscription by the author:

-That the Christ’s breath moves through –
+I am A hole in a flute That the Christ’s breath moves through – Listen to this Music.

 The third poem read, in part: